SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Pacific Coast Fog Fest

-This longstanding Pacifica tradition takes place on the last full weekend in September (usually that's when this quaint coastal town—known for its fog and its surfers—gets the best weather).
+This longstanding Pacifica tradition takes place on the last full weekend in September (usually when this quaint coastal town, known for its fog and surfers, experiences its best weather).

 Festivities kick off with a parade and marching band competition.